Ukraine's Zelenskyy to meet Trump on Monday after US-Russia summit secured no halt to fighting

 Zelenskyy voiced support for Trump's proposal for a trilateral meeting with the U.S. and Russia.
 He said that "key issues can be discussed at the level of leaders, and a trilateral format is suitable for this."

-But Putin's foreign affairs adviser, Yuri Ushakov, said on Russian state television Saturday that a potential meeting of Trump, Putin and Zelenskyy has not been raised in U.S.-Russia discussions.
-"The topic has not been touched upon yet," he said, according to Russian state news agency RIA Novosti.
+But Putin's foreign affairs adviser, Yuri Ushakov, told Russian state television Saturday that a possible three-way meeting "has not been touched upon yet" in U.S.-Russia discussions.

 Zelenskyy wrote on X that he told Trump that "sanctions should be strengthened if there is no trilateral meeting or if Russia tries to evade an honest end to the war."